kristy-fournier/PartyJukebox/readme.md

     - *No "previous" button is a design decision (It's a feature not a bug)*
 - The search button opens the search screen (pictured)
 - The settings button (top right) opens the settings menu
+    - Dark mode sets a dark mode and stores a cookie to keep you in dark mode after refreshing
     - Server IP allows you to change the ip that the site connects to
     - Alert time changes how long error/confirmation messages are shown for (Default 2s)
     - Party Mode adds new songs to the queue when the queue has only 1 song in it